thisistheaj/slot-starters/README.md

-# Starter Template Analysis Tool

-A comprehensive tool for discovering, analyzing and searching software starter templates.
-It helps developers find the right starter template by combining automated scraping, AI analysis, and intelligent search.
+# Slot: A Place to Put Your Tokens

+Slot is an MCP (Model Context Protocol) server that enables developers to search and discover starter templates directly from within Claude Desktop and other LLM applications.
+By integrating with your AI assistant's workflow, Slot helps you find the perfect starter template while discussing architecture and project setup.

+Think of it as an intelligent template discovery system that:
+- Lives inside your AI assistant
+- Understands your project requirements
+- Finds relevant starter templates
+- Explains their tradeoffs
+- Helps you make informed decisions

 ## Overview